 Recognition of Excellence

-To recognise the achievement of students who successfully complete more than the minimum requirements, a notation of “Merit” or “Excellence” will be applied to their diploma certificate.
-Specifics to be advised.
+To recognise the achievement of students who successfully complete more than the minimum requirements, a notation of “Excellent” will be applied to the diploma certificate of those students who achieve a grade average of ‘A’ or higher.
+“Merit” will be awarded for a grade average of ‘B+’ or higher.

 Recognition of Prior Learning